Researching travel before the Internet!

 1. Stumble across a tatty guide book in your local library (if you were lucky).
 If not then a generic Royal Britannia encyclopedia might at least give you some high level geographic details like its square mileage and currency.
 Failing that you could always find a dog-eared atlas or world map.
 You’d at least know that Peru was in South America.

 2. Pop into a high street travel agents and hope they’d have something on Peru, other than the rows and rows of shiny travel brochures offering Spanish beach holidays and the odd cruise ship holiday.

 3. Ask your geography teacher

-To understand what this feels like leave your phone at home for the day, walk into town and then ask yourself the question “What’s it like to visit Machu Picchu?” … and without the Internet at your fingertips (or cheating by asking to borrow somebody else’s phone) let me know how you get on! 😉
+To understand what this feels like leave your phone at home for the day.
+Then walk into town and then ask yourself the question “What’s it like to visit Machu Picchu?” … and without the Internet at your fingertips (or cheating by asking to borrow somebody else’s phone) let me know how you get on! 😉